PoCInnovation/Pool2023/Software/day05/React/README.md

 export default extendTheme({ breakpoints });
 ```

+To finish the Chakra setup, let's import and use basic components from Chakra

 - Create the folder `src/app`.

-- Move the file `src/App.tsx` in the `app` folder and fill it with this:
+- Move the file `src/App.tsx` in the `app` folder and fill it with this to see the power of Chakra in action 🔥:
 ```tsx
 import { Center, Spinner, Text, VStack } from '@chakra-ui/react';